edgedb/edgedb-java/README.md

 ## Usage

-The `GelClientPool` class contains all the methods necessary to interact with the EdgeDB database.
+The `GelClientPool` class contains all the methods necessary to interact with the Gel database.

 ```java
 import com.gel.driver.GelClientPool;